Ulrich W. Schiefer: Career

 In 2004, Schiefer founded the AtTrack GmbH – Gesellschaft für Mobilität whose activities cover automotive technology and design as well as consulting of enterprises.
 Since 2004, he involved his industry experience over periods of years into medium-sized companies as interim managing director.
 With his team, he works on vehicle projects and advises companies on the development of new vehicles, drives and the according technologies.
 For instance, he supported the automotive brand Alpina reentering motor sport with his and his team's engineering capabilities and was instrumental for the homologation of the vehicle at the Federation International de l’Automobile (FIA).

 As AtTrack was soon aware of the problematic dynamics of competition between fuel and food supply, one forwarded the development of a biofuel addition technique.
 The aim was to apply bioethanol as an additive.
 In order to be more economical with this precious natural product, one must inject it demand-orientatedly (like f. ex. with accelerating enhancement).

 To show the technology to the public, the AtTrack Bioendurance Team 2006 under the direction of Schiefer deployed a Subaru WRX STI with Johnny Cecotto and Diego Romanini as drivers at the 24 Hours Nürburgring.
 It was the first race car performing at the Nürburgring, which was fueled with bioethanol.
 With the so-called AtGreen Concept, Schiefer and his team showed that fuel made of renewable resources and racing performance do not contradict one another.

 Since 2004 Schiefer is undertaking the development of an innovative road vehicle, the AtTrack TG 700, which is a world first in terms of vehicle topology.
 Being one of the lightest vehicles in his homologation class, it is leader in bearing maximum payload.
 The vehicle was consigned road legality in 2011.
 Small scale production is in preparation and the car will be available for sale in the second half of 2012.

-Since early 2012, Schiefer supports Karlsruhe Institute of Technology's Student Race Team Ka-RaceIng with his racing expertise and carries on his longstanding passion to train the auto engineers of the future.
+Since early 2012, Schiefer is known to support Karlsruhe Institute of Technology's Student Race Team Ka-RaceIng with his racing expertise and carries on his personal longstanding passion to "train the auto engineers of the future".

 In Praxi, the alumni association of his alma mater in economics at the Wissenschaftliche Hochschule für Unternehmensführung in Vallendar (WHU), nominated him to be board member responsible for communities and regional chapters.

 In November 2011 he launched the symposium „Auto der Zukunft“ in Stuttgart, which he guides in terms of content since then.
 The event addresses all aspects of the whole vehicle, which is a new format compared to typically specialized automotive symposiums.